Credit Card Interest Rate Calculator

 Your APR depends on how responsible you've been with money as reflected by your credit score.
 The difference between rates for good and bad credit is vast.

-With an excellent credit score, you'll be paying 10-15% less in interest on your credit card balances than someone with bad credit.
+With an excellent credit score, you'll probably be paying 10-15% less interest on your credit card balances than someone with bad credit.
 Here's a chart showing the various interest rates you can expect to receive based on your credit health.

 • How Do I Calculate Credit Card Interest?